-What if I told you there was a so-called “miracle supplement” that could help lower inflammation, fight the effects of stress and pain, raise immunity, and increase energy levels?
-Would you be interested?
-Then you need to know about MSM.
+Have you heard about this increasingly popular supplement that could help lower inflammation, fight the effects of stress and pain, raise immunity, and increase energy levels?
+It’s called MSM (methylsulfonylmethane).

 What is the supplement MSM good for?
 It’s used to help treat literally dozens of illnesses, painful symptoms and disease.